Step into the world of future surgery

 In 1992, surgery faced inevitable changes, shifting from the industrial era to the computer era.
 In this context, Prof. Jacques Marescaux came up with the idea to create an original research and training center.
 In 1994, IRCAD opened on the grounds of the University Hospital of Strasbourg.
 Since its creation, IRCAD has gained world renowned fame as a leading research and education institute.
 In 2001, Professor Marescaux electrified the surgical world with “Operation Lindbergh”.
 Sitting at a robotic console in New York City, Professor Marescaux dexterously removed the diseased gallbladder of a patient in Strasbourg, France – the perfect blending of information technology and surgery.
 Just as Lindbergh’s solo flight across the Atlantic revolutionized our thinking, so too did this worldwide first, proving that distances were no longer an obstacle in surgery.

 IRCAD’s international success led to the construction of a twin institute in Taiwan (Asia IRCAD – AITS) in 2008, under the guidance of M. H. Huang, President of Show Chwan Memorial Hospital.
 This mirror institute was created in Taiwan because of the sheer necessity of creating such a network in Asia, using its European counterpart as a structural blueprint.
-A few years later, in 2011, IRCAD Brazil was inaugurated in the State of Sao Paulo.
+A few years later, in 2011, IRCAD América Latina was inaugurated in the State of Sao Paulo, Brazil.
 It embodies the fruitful partnership with Henrique Prata and Hospital de Cancer de Barretos.
-A third mirror institute has opened in June 2017 in Rio de Janeiro, Brazil thanks to the partnership with United Health and its CEO Edson Bueno.
+A third mirror institute has opened in June 2017 in Rio de Janeiro, Brazil thanks to the partnership with United Health and its former CEO Edson Bueno.
+A new institute will be inaugurated in 2019 in Rwanda, Africa.

 The success of the Institute was made possible with the help of local authorities who have given us their trust from the outset of the project, of industrial partners who have given us their firm support, and, of course, with the help of our faithful members who have been supporting the IRCAD for 24 years!
 A great many thanks for your generosity and precious trust.